fluencelabs/ethdenver-2024/README.md

 ## About Fluence

 [Fluence](https://fluence.network/) is a decentralized serverless compute and infrastructure (DePin) platform.
 With Fluence, developers create compute functions and deploy them to Tier 4 data centers providing provable, decentralized CPU and RAM resources.
-The Fluence on-chain marketplace, built on [IPC](https://www.ipc.space/), facilitates the trustless matching of developers' capacity demand and providers' capacity supply for one, or many, Fluence Compute Functions at a time.
+The Fluence on-chain compute marketplace, built on [IPC](https://www.ipc.space/), facilitates the trustless matching of developers' capacity demand and providers' capacity supply for one, or many, Fluence Compute Functions at a time.
 That is, developers not only work with decentralized compute at the application or protocol level but also at the infrastructure level.

 ## Buidl With Fluence